breatheco-de/python-flask-api-tutorial/.learn/exercises/00-intro/README.md

 ## **GET /todos**

-It will return the list of all todos like this:
+It will return the list of all todos in a JSON format like this:

 ```javascript
 [